 Soybean oil is the natural oil extracted from whole soybeans.
 It is the most widely used oil in the U.S., accounting for more than 65% of our total vegetable fats and oils intake.
 Oil sold in the grocery store under the generic name “vegetable oil” is usually 100% soybean oil or a blend of soybean oil and other oils.
 Soybean oil is cholesterol free.

-Click to learn more about the positive impact soy can have on your health
+Click to learn more about the impact soy can have on your health